At Torrens University we offer our students a dedicated Success Coach.

 These Coaches will work alongside our students to increase their motivation, employability and provide an in-depth understanding of their natural talents.
 Our coaches come from a variety of different industries and backgrounds, each of which is relevant to the faculty and program you are in.
 Our Coaches are there to support you, to encourage you and to help you thrive.

 Here is Richard Whitfield, a Success Coaches for Design students.
-Richard brings a wealth of knowledge and experience working as a magazine photographer, taking shots of high profile clients such as Richard Branson, Steve Irwin and Geoffrey Rush.
+Richard brings a wealth of knowledge and experience working as a magazine photographer, taking shots of high profile clients such as Richard Branson, and Steve Irwin.

 What do you love most about your job?